-Organizations can administer the tool for one or more specific program offerings or across all programs if they are relatively homogenous.
+Organizations can administer the tool for one or more specific program offerings1 or across all programs if they are relatively homogenous.
 If the organization has multiple heterogeneous programs it should score each program separately.
-See below section on scoring for details on how to score if an organization has multiple heterogenous programs.

 The YPAT can be applied across a variety of program offerings, such as: